 Wood and Faux Wood Blinds

-For durability, solid good looks, and versatility, you cannot beat wood blinds and faux-wood blinds as kitchen window treatments.
+For durability, solid good looks, and versatility, you cannot beat wood blinds and faux-wood blinds as kitchen blinds.
 Both are at home in a kitchen.
 The classic look of real wood adds a unique dimension to any room and is particularly at home in a dining area.
 And faux-wood blinds are ideal for kitchens—their ability to stand up to heat and humidity is unmatched, making them the perfect choice for a kitchen.
 Both wood and faux-wood blinds are available in a range of colors and finishes that let you match them to your kitchen’s décor.
 And a cordless set of Graber wood or faux-wood blinds is a work of art—no other cordless blinds on the market can match their whisper-quiet performance.

 Vinyl Blinds